History of the Portuguese Communist Party: 1970s

 Immediately after the revolution, basic democratic rights were re-established in Portugal.
-On 27 April, the political prisoners were freed, including a large number of imprisoned Party cadres.
-On April 30, Álvaro Cunhal returned to Lisbon, where he was received by thousands of people.
-May 1 was commemorated for the first time in 48 years, and an estimated half million people gathered in the FNAT Stadium (now May 1 Stadium) in Lisbon to hear the speeches of the party's leader Álvaro Cunhal and the socialist Mário Soares.
-On May 17, the party's newspaper, Avante!, produced the first legal issue of its history.
+On 27 April, political prisoners were freed.
+On 30 April, Álvaro Cunhal returned to Lisbon, where he was received by thousands of people.
+May Day was commemorated for the first time in 48 years, and an estimated half million people gathered in the FNAT Stadium (now 1 May Stadium) in Lisbon to hear speeches by Cunhal and the socialist Mário Soares.

-The following months were marked by radical changes in the country, always closely followed and supported by the PCP.
-Several parties were created.
-The major political and military leaders for the former regime were exiled or dismissed.
-A process to give independence to the colonies started with the full support of the party and, within one year, Guinea-Bissau, Angola, Mozambique, Cape Verde and São Tomé and Príncipe would become independent countries.
-By that time, the party was holding several rallies per week.
-A good part of the party's political proposals were being met.
 A major struggle of the party was assuring the unity of all labour unions inside the General Confederation of the Portuguese Workers, which was opposed by the Socialists and the Social Democrats.
 The Party also criticized the growing interference by NATO in the revolutionary process, which was supported by the Socialists and by the right-wing.